JuliaIO/HDF5.jl/doc/hdf5.md

 For simple types (scalars, strings, and arrays), HDF5 provides sufficient metadata to know how each item is to be interpreted.
 For example, HDF5 encodes that a given block of bytes is to be interpreted as an array of `Int64`, and represents them in a way that is compatible across different computing architectures.

 However, to preserve Julia objects, one generally needs additional type information to be supplied, which is easy to provide using attributes.
-This is handled for you automatically in the [JLD](/jld/) and [MatIO](/matio/) modules, for two different conventions (\*.jld and \*.mat files, respectively).
+This is handled for you automatically in the JLD and MatIO modules (\*.jld and \*.mat files, respectively), for two different conventions.
 These specific formats provide "extra" functionality, but they are still both regular HDF5 files and are therefore compatible with any HDF5 reader or writer.

 Opening and closing files